History Of The Netherlands

 Religion

 The majority of people don’t have a religion.
 43.8% believe in Christianity, out of which 23.7% are Catholics, and 18.1% are Protestants.
 Dutch art, architecture, and philosophy have influenced many cultures around the world.
 Every city has its own attraction for the lovers of art and architecture.
-From England to France and Australia to the Americas, the Dutch influence can be observed everywhere.
+From England to France and Australia to North America and Sri Lanka, the Dutch influence can be observed everywhere.
 The country attracts millions of tourists every year.
 Amsterdam and its museums and canal cruises are the biggest attractions for young adults.
 The country is also the ideal tourist destination for art lovers.
+William of Orange, a significant figure in Dutch history, played a pivotal role in the country’s development.

 History of the Netherlands: